samhocevar/tiled-pico8/README.md

 # PICO-8 import/export plugin for Tiled

+## Seamlessly edit your PICO-8 carts in Tiled!

-*Warning*: This plugin requires Tiled version 1.5.0 or later.
+*Warning*: This plugin requires [Tiled](https://www.mapeditor.org/) version 1.5.0 or later.
 As of February 20, 2021, this version is only available as a preview release.

+If for some reason you want to use the old, deprecated Python version of this plugin, you may check the old [python branch](https://github.com/samhocevar/tiled-pico8/tree/python).

 # Installation